Default Routes in Cisco Routers Explained

 Router(config)# ipv6 route ::/0 2001:DB8:1:F::1

-To view the default route configuration, use the "show ip route" command from the privileged-exec mode.
+To view the default route configuration, you can use the "show ip route" or "show running-config" commands in Privilege EXEC mode.

 Static default route v/s Dynamic default route

 A default route configured by the "ip route" command is called the default static route.
-Some routing protocols such as RIP and EIGRP allow us to advertise the default static route.
-A default static route configured on other router and learned via a routing protocol is known as the dynamic default route.
+Some routing protocols, such as RIP and EIGRP, allow you to advertise the default static route.
+A default static route configured on another router and learned via a routing protocol is called a dynamic default route.

 AD (Administrative Distance) value of the default route

-Routers use AD value to select the best route from all available routes.
-If a router receives routing updates for a single network from multiple sources, the router uses AD value to choose a single best route from all available routes.
+AD (Administrative Distance) is the trustworthiness of the source that adds routing information to the routing table.
+It assigns a unique number to each source from 0 to 255.
+In this range, a lower number is more trustworthy than a higher one.
+Routers use the AD value to select the best route from all available routes.
+If a router receives routing updates for a single network from multiple sources, it uses the AD value to choose a single best route from all available routes.